PressCrew/infinity-skeleton/engine/extensions/screens/README.txt

-This directory is for screen component extensions class and template files.
+This directory is for screen extension packages.